arkadiuszmakarenko/RISKYMSX/README.md

 tar xJvf /path/to/MounRiverStudio_Linux_X64_V210.tar.xz
 ```

-Once uncompressed all package files are under the `MRS2` directory.
+Once uncompressed, all package files are under the `MRS2` directory.

 3. Setup the MounRiverStudio